Ivo Prokopiev: Media freedom

-The EVN case, concerning the 2011 sale of the state’s 33% stake in the electricity distributor EVN Bulgaria, is widely regarded by international media watchdogs as a politically motivated attempt to harass Ivo Prokopiev for his involvement with independent media.
-The case was launched more than five years after the sale—raising suspicions about its timing—and claimed that the transaction, handled by Bulbrokers, a firm linked to Prokopiev, caused a loss to the government.
-Prosecutors based their case largely on a statement Prokopiev made during a 2010 employers’ council meeting rather than on concrete evidence of misconduct, leading to charges against Prokopiev, former Finance Minister Simeon Dyankov, and former Economy Minister Traycho Traikov.
+The EVN case, concerning the 2011 sale of the state's 33% stake in the electricity distributor EVN Bulgaria, is widely regarded by international media watchdogs as a politically motivated attempt to harass Prokopiev for his involvement with independent media.
+The case was launched more than five years after the sale (raising suspicions about its timing) and claimed that the transaction, handled by Bulbrokers, a firm linked to Prokopiev, caused a loss to the government.
+Prosecutors based their case largely on a statement Prokopiev made during a 2010 employers' council meeting rather than on concrete evidence of misconduct, leading to charges against Prokopiev, former Finance Minister Simeon Dyankov, and former Economy Minister Traycho Traikov.

-In June 2020, just a week before the EVN trial verdict and the potential imprisonment of Prokopiev, Dyankov, and Traykov—symbolically less than two weeks before the major anti‑corruption protests against Boyko Borisov’s government—international figures such as Christophe Deloire of Reporters Without Borders and former U.S. Secretary of State Madeleine Albright publicly expressed concern over the state of democracy in Bulgaria and voiced support for Prokopiev as a target of politically motivated prosecution.
+In June 2020, in the week leading up to the EVN trial verdict and the potential imprisonment of Prokopiev, Dyankov, and Traykov, international figures such as Christophe Deloire of Reporters Without Borders and former U.S. Secretary of State Madeleine Albright publicly expressed concern over the state of democracy in Bulgaria and voiced support for Prokopiev as a target of politically motivated prosecution.

 On 29 June 2020, the EVN trial ended, with the court ruling Prokopiev and all co-defendants innocent.
-Allegations that they had caused BGN 20 million in state damage were discredited when the court exposed the prosecution’s evidence as a patchwork of arbitrary calculations, mixing incompatible valuation methods and misusing basic arithmetic.
-Judge Velislava Angelova described the result as a “mathematical absurdity.”
+Allegations that they had caused BGN 20 million in state damage were discredited when the court exposed the prosecution's evidence as a patchwork of arbitrary calculations, mixing incompatible valuation methods and misusing basic arithmetic.
+Judge Velislava Angelova described the result as a "mathematical absurdity".

 Furthermore, for over a decade Prokopiev has been subjected to systematic harassment through slander campaigns in tabloids closely associated with Delyan Peevski and members of his political party, the Movement for Rights and Freedoms.
 Notably, Prokopiev has filed multiple defamation lawsuits, including four separate cases against journalist Nikolay Barekov as well as actions against MRF politicians for repeated public slander.